IBM/chopstix/docs/workflow.md

     chop-score-table CHOPSTIX_DB 80 10 100

-will dump the stats of at most 10 functions, with at least having 100 instructions in size (static funciton size), having a minimum of 80% of coverage.
+will dump the stats of at most 10 functions having a minimum of 80% of coverage, where each of them having at least 100 instructions in size (static function size).

 ## Function profiling

+Once a `HOTFUNC` is has been selected.
+We need to obtain the corresponding addreses in memory where the function starts and ends. i.e. the entry and exit points of the function.
+One can do so manually, by inspecting the code but ChopStiX provide a help script that facilitates the process:

- chop-marks binary function_name
+    chop-marks BINARY HOTFUNC

+will return the addreses of the being/end points for the funciton.
+From now on, we call them `HOTFUNC_MARKS`.

 chop-perf-invok $$(cat $<) -o $@ -max 1000000 -- $$(cat $$arguments) > /dev/null 2> '$@.log'